wilsonkv/node-azure-iot-client/README.md

 # node-azure-iot-client
-A sample project for Azure IoT nodeJS device client.
 Steps:
 a.
 Download the source code and reference the IoT device that you have created in the IoT Hub Device explorer.